Jarno458/TsRandomizer/ReadMe.md

 * When you already got the blade-orb and kill the kitty boss while standing at the items spawn point you will trigger the item pickup message but no item is rewarded
 * To prevent a crash, the pedistal after killing dad is now temporary not randomized anymore
 * Orb pedistal in room before emperor always spawn even if you didnt kill him yet
-* Gassmask can be in area like library or xarion caves where the use has to acces to as his only tp is the starter left one
 * Sometimes the download terminals do not correctly reward thier items (need reproduction instructions)
 * If Timespinner is placed in the incorrect folder it will not display the FileNotFoundMessage as it needs SDL library to do that
 * Non progression progressive items can be in the same room